Ceterai/Ceterai.github.io/MyEnternia/Wiki/Viter-Shai/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.

+## Parameters

+### Promises Of Vitero

+Launches Dragon Fire charges from energy particles.
+Press - bursts with small Dragon Fire charges;
+Hold - launches a Dragon Fire rocket.

+### Aina Veritas

+Launches a Fire Boomerang on press, and Remote Sticky Nades on hold.

 ## Sources

 Can be bought from merchants: